• Skip to primary navigation

 Share this:

-• Click to share on Facebook (Opens in new window)
+• Share on Facebook (Opens in new window) Facebook

-• Click to share on Reddit (Opens in new window)
+• Share on Reddit (Opens in new window) Reddit

-• Click to email a link to a friend (Opens in new window)
+• Email a link to a friend (Opens in new window) Email

-• Click to share on WhatsApp (Opens in new window)
+• Share on WhatsApp (Opens in new window) WhatsApp

-• Click to share on LinkedIn (Opens in new window)
+• Share on LinkedIn (Opens in new window) LinkedIn

-DIVIDEND MAGIC Recommends: Stuff I Use
+Dividend Magic Recommends: All the Stuff I Use

 Dividend Magic Recommends

-Instead, I provide you with the tools and the means to do that through my own trials and experiences.
+Why Dividend Magic Recommends?
+I’ve never once when asked the question ”What should I invest in?” told anyone to invest in a specific stock or a security.
+Instead, I provide you with the stuff I use, the tools and the means to do that through my own trials and experiences.
 For example, if you’re looking to venture into stock investing, I give you a comparison of Malaysia’s brokers.

 If like me, you want to head to and invest in the US, I give you a comparison of that too.
 Of course, there may be other better options out there but these are what I’ve personally tried and used.